angeldollface/mandy-dark-material/posts/2023-07-07-Build-a-blog-in-Rust.markdown

 Styling is a bit more tricky.
 Styling websites is done via CSS.
 However, large websites need large CSS style sheets.
 This can quickly become very tedious and taxing to maintain.
 For this reason, things like [SASS](https://sass-lang.com/) exist.
 SASS allows users the freedom to still write their CSS code in the way they are used to, but do so in a way that makes it more maintainable.
 Some examples of how SASS achieves this would be that SASS allows you to use variables, if-conditions, and a large number of other constructs you might be used to from a "proper" programming language.

 The final component, writing the content, is usually done using Markdown.
-Markdown is almost like simple text with the exception of a few special symbols to mark the structure of a document.
+Markdown is almost like simple text with the exception of very few special symbols to mark the structure of a document.

 Because there are so many static-site generators and most of them are getting quite old at this point, I decided to write a new player for this space in Rust.
 This new player is called "Mandy".